SwiftERM Hyper-personalisation for ecommerce email marketing

 Get ahead of the competition by investing in your brand

 While conversion rates are important, most consumers already have a brand in mind by the time they’re ready to buy.
-In fact, Google reports that more than 80% of customers conduct their research online before making a purchase decision.
-A business needs a strong brand to earn their place in the minds of consumers.
+Google reports that more than 80% of customers conduct their research online before making a purchase decision.
+A business needs a strong brand to earn its place in the minds of consumers.

 A strong brand not only makes performance marketing more effective in the short term, it’s also the foundation of sustainable growth.
 Strong brands draw more organic acquisition, retain more customers, and can raise prices—the most powerful lever you can pull to increase profits.
 As the digital space becomes more crowded, brand identity and brand awareness will only become more crucial.